alexkarls/alexkarls.github.io/04_about.md

 ![Picture of me](/img/alex-teneriffa.jpg)

-My name is Alex and I’m 23 years old and I live in Kalmar, Sweden.
+My name is Alex and I’m 23 years old and I live together with my girlfriend in Kalmar, Sweden.
 Since earlier this year I’m a student at Linnaeus university and I’m enrolled in the program Development and operation of software systems.

 My interest have always been computer related.
 A big interest has been editing (film and photo) and it’s something I like to do in my spare time.
 I’ve worked at different jobs since I finished high school (brewery, callcenter) and unfortunately haven’t pursued a computer related education until now.
 I have no earlier programming experience but I love it, it’s challenging but great.